calipho-sib/nextprot-viewers/annot-stats/README.md

 ```
 ./node_modules/.bin/bower install
 ```
-* Later on when a dependeny has changed, update Bower dependencies
+* Later on when a dependency has changed, update Bower dependencies
 ```
 ./node_modules/.bin/bower update
 ```